GuidoSalza/gsalza.github.io/_pages/publications.md

 ---
 ### In peer reviewed journals:

+Contini, D., & Salza, G. (2024).
+Children left behind.
+New evidence on the (adverse) impact of grade retention on educational careers.
+European Sociological Review, jcae014.

 Salza, G. (2022).
 Equally performing, unfairly evaluated: The social determinants of grade repetition in Italian high schools.
 Research in Social Stratification and Mobility, 77, 100676.

 Jütte, B.J., Noto La Diega, G., Priora, G., Salza, G. (2022).
 Zooming in on Education: An Empirical Study on Digital Platforms and Copyright in the United Kingdom, Italy, and the Netherlands. \textit{European Journal of Law and Technology}, Vol. 13 No. 2.